 Apart from the broad-reaching effect bladder leakage can have on one’s emotional and mental well-being, it’s also important to equip partners with the facts so they recognize how common the condition is and most importantly, that symptoms are manageable.
 Here are a few key facts to share:

-- Bladder leakage is a common condition that affects 3.5 million Canadians
+- Bladder leakage is a common condition that affects approximately 3.3 million Canadians in varying degrees1

 - Men and women of all ages can experience leaks

 * Natural changes in our bodies – enlargement of the prostate in men, or weakness of the pelvic floor muscles in women (childbirth or menopause)

 * Certain medications prescribed for conditions unrelated to the urinary system

 - While it can have a broad-reaching impact, it does not need to consume your life

 Once your partner understands the symptoms of bladder leakage, don’t wait to discuss how it can affect your physical intimacy.
 Have an honest discussion about how there may be some leakage during sex and discuss a course of action that you both feel comfortable about.
 This can help you emotionally reconnect with your partner and allow you to find a positive way forward together.

 Practice Physical Management

 The changing demographics of our society has meant an emphasis on research and steady advances in bladder health.
 That’s good news because now there are practical solutions to manage bladder leakage that are widely available for both men and women.
 With the right products and healthier habits, you can significantly improve your quality of life.

 Bladder Leakage Products